-Auditions for mainstage shows are open to all students at Wakefield High School, Wakefield North 9th grade center.
-Middle and elementary schools students are auditioned as necessary for production needs.
+Auditions for mainstage shows are open to all students at Wakefield High School.
+Middle and Elementary schools students are auditioned as necessary for production needs.

 Prior to auditions – Find a copy of the script, read the play, and become familiar with the characters.
 Directors generally have scripts available and may provide a brief synopsis of available roles.